aa755/paramcoq-iff/README.md

 The (deductive-style) AnyRel and IsoRel translations for inductive types is in indType.v The (inductive-style) AnyRel and IsoRel translations for inductive props is in indProp.v

-templateCoqMisc.v has functions to convert to/from between the de Bruijn style representation of template-coq and an asbstract named representation (SquiggleEq library).
-The Squiggle library has abstract proofs of many properties about substimitution, alpha equality, de-bruijn to/from named conversions.
+templateCoqMisc.v has functions to convert to/from between the de-Bruijn style representation of template-coq and an asbstract named representation (SquiggleEq library).
+The Squiggle library has abstract imlementations and proofs of many properties about substimitution, alpha equality, de-bruijn to/from named conversion.
 It is described at: www.math.ias.edu/vladimir/files/Anand_ICMS2016.pdf